wl4g-blockchain/avalanche-icm-contracts/contracts/README.md

 This directory contains Solidity contracts that leverage Avalanche Interchain Messaging (ICM) to implement unique cross-chain functions.

 This repository is set up as a [Foundry](https://github.com/foundry-rs/foundry) project.
-Use the `scripts/install_foundry.sh` to install the correct version of foundry.
+Use the `scripts/install_foundry.sh` to install the correct version of Foundry.

 ## Building and Running